ToyotaInfoTech/RAMN/docs/userguide/diag_tutorial.rst

 - First byte is 0x19 + 0x40 = 0x59 to signal it accepted the request.
 - Second byte repeats the sub-function byte.
 - Third byte is the "DTC Status Availability Mask" - which bits of the status flag can actually be checked by the ECU.
-- Fourth byte is the "DTC Format Identifier" (0x00 for the ISO15031-6 format)
+- Fourth byte is the "DTC Format Identifier" (e.g., 0x00 for the ISO 15031-6 DTC format or 0x01 for the ISO 14229-1 DTC format)
 - The last two bytes are the number of DTCs.

 For demonstration purpose, RAMN ECUs ensure that they have at least one DTC in memory when they reset.
 Its flag is always mark as pending, and the ECU does not allow you to filter by mask.